itopidea/leepress/README.md

-this is a python based blog created by flask.
+It's is a python based blog created by flask.

 thanks to flask and  flask-appengine-template